AdobeDocs/experience-manager-cloud-service.en/help/security/oauth2-support-for-mail-service.md

 ---
-title: OAuth2 Support for the Mailer Service
+title: OAuth2 Support for the Mail Service
-description: Oauth2 Support for the Mailer Service in Adobe Experience Manager as a Cloud Service
+description: Oauth2 Support for the Mail Service in Adobe Experience Manager as a Cloud Service
 ---

-# OAuth2 Support for the Mailer Service {#oauth2-support-for-the-mailer-service}
+# OAuth2 Support for the Mail Service {#oauth2-support-for-the-mail-service}

-AEM as a Cloud Service offers OAuth2 support for its integrated Mailer Service, in order to allow organizations to adhere to secure email requirements.
+AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.

-You can configure OAuth for multiple email providers, as outlined below.
+You can configure OAuth for multiple email providers.
+Below are step-by-step instructions for configuring the AEM Mail Service to authenticate via OAuth2 with Microsoft Office 365 Outlook.
+Other vendors can be configured in a similar manner.

+For more information on the AEM as a Cloud Service Mail Service, see [Sending Email](/help/implementing/developing/introduction/development-guidelines.md#sending-email).

 ## Microsoft Outlook {#microsoft-outlook}